-Conditional control flow with if, case and cond is clearly indicated by correctly indented code, and all Lisp code should always be correctly indented in the normal development environment editor.
-If there is any question, a suitably configured emacs editor will "flash" the balancing parenthesis of a construct.
-Beyond this, one can do far better with pro-active editor assistance, as suggested by Fry [2], in making sure that coding reflects the expected control flow.
+Conditional control flow with if, case and cond is clearly indicated in correctly indented code, and Lisp code is correctly indented in the normal development environment.
+The traditional complaint of non-Lisp programmers that there are too many parentheses is simply not an issue: A programmer types as many parentheses as necessary, watching a suitable editor "flashing" the balancing parenthesis of a construct, and indenting as necessary.
+Errors in structure are easily detected.
+Beyond this, one can do far better with pro-active editor assistance, as suggested by Fry [3], in making sure that coding reflects the expected control flow what amounts to a goto statement but one whose target is not apparent.
+Worse yet someone editing the code may not see your break or continue statement and surround it with another switch or for statement, thus inadvertently changing the target.

-If the C problem being cited by Yu is that break and continue statements can occur in expressions deeply nested inside the switch or for statements to which they refer.
-Thus you end up with what amounts to a goto statement but one whose target is not apparent.
-Worse yet someone editing the code may not see your breakor continue statement and surround it with another switch or for statement, thus inadvertently changing the target.
+Presumably one of the C problem being cited by Yu is that break and continue statements can occur in expressions deeply nested inside the switch or for statements to which they refer.
+Thus you end up with

-Lisp has a similar problem with the return form statement which can appear inside various constructions (officially those that have a "prog" body: prog, do, do\ dotimes, dolist among others.
+Lisp has a similar problem with the return form statement which can appear inside various constructions (officially those that have a "block" body: let, let, prog, do, do dotimes, dolist among others.)
 With a deeply nested return you may not be able to tell which form it's returning from (especially with user-defined macros surrounding the form).
 It's good Lisp practice in any situation in which it's not entirely obvious what the target of a return is to use the named block statement and convert the return to an explicit return-from with the label of the block.